fetchreq/advent_of_code/README.md

 # Advent of Code

 ## Getting stared
-First intall [Go](https://go.dev/doc/install), if you don't have it already Then Create a `.env` file `cp .env.example .env` and add your session token from the AoC website as the value.
+First intall [Go](https://go.dev/doc/install), if you don't have it already.
+Then create a `.env` file `cp .env.example .env` and add your session token from the AoC website as the value.
 You should be able to see it in the network requests in dev tools

 Running a days problems